Editorial Disclaimer

 Chase

 One thing to keep in mind, however, is that if you are planning on traveling in the next year, you typically will still get the most out of your points by using them for travel rather than this statement credit option for select everyday purchase categories.
 For example, if you were to use the Pay Yourself Back option with a Chase Sapphire Reserve® card; Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $900 toward travel when you redeem through Chase Travel℠.
 That’s amazing!
 However, using those same 60,000 bonus points could cover the flights for 2 people that may have cost roughly $1,200 total.
 How you use your points all depends on what your goals and travel plans look like in the upcoming year.

 The program is very easy to use.
 Simply choose from a list of qualified transactions, choose the amount of cash value you want to receive as a statement credit and the credit value will appear on your next card statement.